Celebrating Pride with These Pride Designers

 Being a non-black transgender female in the fashion world is exhausting.
 She confronts a line of obstacles, some being concrete and some being abstract.
 But the way she has been able to shape her identity dictates how she experiences life and with the experiences she has had, she wants to relay the message and bring attention to trans rights.
 In a time like today where designers are breaking into androgynous clothing, it’s refreshing to witness Gogo Graham creating designs specifically targeted towards a group of people that need to be brought into the limelight for the right reasons.

 4. Wendell Rodricks

 Source: India TV

 Talented, fierce and magnificent, Wendell Rodricks was a pioneer of the LGBTQIA+ community’s rights movement in India.
-He speaks a lot about how it was to be gay in the 70s and 80s, and despite that he chose to be himself!
+He speaks a lot about how it was to be gay in the 70s and 80s!
 Although his fashion sense has always inclined towards a minimalist side, his personality has been nothing but vibrant.

 In his fashion journey back then, this guru of minimalism wore different hats.
 A well-known fashion designer, he was also an author and an activist.
-Wendell Rodricks planned the first ever Lakme Fashion Week India back in 2000 and after that, his fashion journey took off.
-Not only was he an acclaimed fashion designer, he had also acted in Bollywood movies.
+Wendell Rodricks planned the first-ever Lakme Fashion Week India back in 2000 and after that, his fashion journey took off.
+Not only was he an acclaimed fashion designer but he has also acted in Bollywood movies.
 Even today, his designer wear collection in men’s and women’s fashion continues to soar.
-He had managed to capture the essence of style of the Indian audience seamlessly!
+He had managed to capture the essence of the Indian audience's style seamlessly!